The Bankrate promise

-There are a few reasons why the BankAmericard might make sense for your wallet, including the $0 annual fee, introductory APR periods and welcome bonus.
+There are a few reasons why the BankAmericard might make sense for your wallet, including its lack of an annual fee and introductory APR periods.

-One of the most significant benefits of the BankAmericard is the 0 percent introductory APR for the first 18 billing cycles.
-The intro APR, which applies to both purchases and balance transfers, means that borrowers won’t have to worry about accumulating interest on their balances for the first year and a half (13.24 percent to 23.24 percent variable APR thereafter).
-Note, balance transfers must be made in the first 60 days to utilize this rate, and a 3 percent balance transfer fee (with a minimum of $10) applies.
+The BankAmericard offers a 0 percent intro APR on both purchases and balance transfers (made within the first 60 days) for 21 billing cycles, followed by a variable APR between 16.24 percent and 26.24 percent.
+That means that borrowers won’t have to worry about accumulating interest on their balances for well over a year and a half.
+Note that balance transfers must be made in the first 60 days to take advantage of this introductory rate, and a 3 percent balance transfer fee applies.

 Cardholders can use this period to pay down a significant purchase, reduce their current debt burden or just get used to using a credit card responsibly without having to worry about extra interest charges.

-The BankAmericard comes with several safety features, including a $0 liability guarantee for fraudulent transactions, overdraft protection and account alerts to help you stay on top of your balance and due dates.
+The BankAmericard comes with a handful of safety features, including $0 fraud liability, overdraft protection and account alerts to help you stay on top of your balance and due dates.

 While the BankAmericard is a good fit in some instances, it’s not for everyone.

-The BankAmericard comes with a few other fees, including a foreign transaction fee of 3 percent and a late payment fee (see terms for additional details).
-This means that the card isn’t the best fit if you frequently travel internationally or are looking for a card with the fewest fees possible.
+The BankAmericard does come with a foreign transaction fee of 3 percent, and though there’s no late fee on your first late payment, you’ll be charged up to $41 for each late payment thereafter.
+This means that this card won’t be the best fit if you frequently travel internationally or are looking for a card with the fewest fees possible.

 The bottom line